 - Reach agreement with government on the messaging and positioning around the need for a common sustainability standard for SMEs.
 This is to ensure a common point of reference to be used by SMEs to counter the growing sustainability requests from business counterparties and lowering entry barriers for SMEs to sustainability reporting - 2.
 Make recommendations for what should be considered when creating a proportionate minimum data disclosure baseline to allow SMEs to engage in low-effort, low-friction sustainability reporting, including for micro-businesses. - 3.
 Determine a data quality scale, to ensure there is clear guidance for SMEs on how to accurately report data, with a focus on increasing data quality and providing assurable and comparable data. - 4.
 Demonstrate alignment on SME disclosure requirements from customers; informed by international standards (EFRAG, ISSB) and collaborating with recognised reporting frameworks (CDP, PCAF, TCFD). - 5.
 Develop supporting Government guidance on the most relevant metrics to ensure SMEs are not overburdened by reporting requirements and can easily deliver on requests from banks, buyers and regulators.
 This will include how elements of PPN06/21 / Carbon Reduction Plan (CRP) reporting as a standard can be a starting point for broader SME disclosure.
 Data requests should be reasonable and driven by a quality threshold and a view as to how the data will be ultimately consumed by end users. - 6.
-Agreement on the roadmap towards further data convergence, with recommendations for how SMEs can consider and disclose wider sustainability metrics, beyond carbon and emissions, to customers and finance providers, with agreed consensus on priority 'social' and governance' factors. - 7.
-Engage with relevant Government departments to ensure that these proposals can be effectively implemented. - 8.
+Engage with relevant Government departments to ensure that these proposals can be effectively implemented. - 7.
 Engage internationally with developing workstreams in the OECD and with EFRAG to ensure interoperability transnationally.